cair/TsetlinMachine/README.md

 @InProceedings{gorji2019multigranular,
-  author = {Saeed Rahimi {Gorji} and Ole-Christoffer {Granmo} and Adrian {Phoulady} and Morten {Goodwin}}, title = "{A Tsetlin Machine with Multigranular Clauses}", booktitle="To Appear in the Proceedings of the Thirty-ninth SGAI International Conference on Artificial Intelligenc (SGAI-2019)", year="2019", publisher="Springer International Publishing"
+  author = {Saeed Rahimi {Gorji} and Ole-Christoffer {Granmo} and Adrian {Phoulady} and Morten {Goodwin}}, title = "{A Tsetlin Machine with Multigranular Clauses}", booktitle="Lecture Notes in Computer Science: Proceedings of the Thirty-ninth International Conference on Innovative Techniques and Applications of Artificial Intelligence (SGAI-2019)", year="2019", volume = {11927}, publisher="Springer International Publishing"
 }
 ```